Physical Education - Theory Courses

 Study of the musculoskeletal structure of the living human body, bones and their articulation, segments and their movements, muscles and their attachments and actions, and systemic nerves and their innervations and function.
 Special emphasis is placed on musculoskeletal analysis of basic exercises and movement patterns.

 Athletic Training Practicum II

-Provides the student with a practical application of athletic training knowledge and skills in the training room setting.
-Students will assist the ATC in serving the student athletic athletes for WVC men’s and women’s athletic teams.
-Intended for the second year student athletic trainer and should be repeated three times for credit (fall, winter and spring quarters).
+Provides a practical application of athletic training knowledge and skills in the training room setting.
+Students will assist the ATC in serving the student athletic athletes for WVC men's and women's athletic teams.
+Intended for the second-year student athletic trainer and should be repeated three times for credit (fall, winter and spring quarters).
 Prerequisite: instructor permission only.